DanielQolami/dani-chat/README.md

 the socket is written in pure javascript and no library is used for it.

 #### technologies used:
-vue 3 - vite 5 - vueUse - vuetify - vue-i18n - axios - vue-toastification
+Vue 3 - Vite 5 - Pinia - VueUse - Vuetify - Vue-i18n - Axios - Vue-toastification - Typescript

 ##### responsive UI:
 Yes, it is responsive.